jg925/ece3400_2019-team10/labs/lab2.md

 ![FFT of 950 Hz](lab2/charts/fft_950.png)
 ![FFT of different pitches](lab2/charts/diff_freq.png)

 The graphs show a subset of the 128 bins for clarity.
-W saw there was a clear shift in the graph as the dominant frequency changed, so we used that to construct our algorithm.
-Additionally, tere was a distinct pattern to the 950 Hz tone that could be used to distinguish it from the 850 Hz or the 1050 Hz tones.
+We saw there was a clear shift in the graph as the dominant frequency changed, so we used that to construct our algorithm.
+Additionally, there was a distinct pattern to the 950 Hz tone that could be used to distinguish it from the 850 Hz or the 1050 Hz tones.
 These subtle differences helped guide the creation of the algorithm for detecting the 950 Hz tone.
 In our implementation, we also used a counter.
 This was to reduce the effect of noise and ensure our algorithm